Estranged

 We will explore:

-Listening to the parts of yourself that have been pushed aside
+• Listening to the parts of yourself that may have been pushed aside so that you can heal

 The workshop includes learning concepts from Annie, reflection time, and group discussion.
 We may also split into optional smaller breakout groups.